frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 >
 > This enables `reduce` to sum the elements in `vec` concurrently, improving efficiency on large arrays, especially in multi-core environments.

-#### Finally, the code using BIT
+#### Finally, the code using Fenwick tree

 I chose to write this code using as much modern C++ as possible.
 This means you will face two challenges.
-The first is understanding the BIT algorithm, and the second is understanding the C++ syntax.
+The first is understanding the Fenwick tree algorithm, and the second is understanding the C++ syntax.
 To help make this easier, I will explain the code block by block, highlighting each C++ feature and why I chose to write it this way.

 **Code 4**: